hlvini/orkut-navigator/README.md

 # Orkut Navigator
-Script that automatically navigates the Orkut Archives on Wayback Machine in search of a specified word
+This script allows users to search for terms inside the Orkut archives on the Wayback Machine, since the death of the social network huge amounts of content have been lost and hard to find, that this script may help some find what they're looking for.
+Support The Internet Archive.

 ## Setup
 1. Clone the repository